hudds-awp2021-cht2520/assignment-02-Emmanuelhud/README.md

 The JOBFINDR README file was made using the Laravel README file as a template.

-The example jobs on JOBFINDR were provided by Indeed at  [indeed.com]( https://uk.indeed.com/jobs?q=Full%20Time&l=Leeds%2C%20West%20Yorkshire&vjk=5520ebb96b39ef28).
+The example jobs on JOBFINDR were provided by [Indeed]( https://uk.indeed.com/jobs?q=Full%20Time&l=Leeds%2C%20West%20Yorkshire&vjk=5520ebb96b39ef28).